section-engineering-education/engineering-education/articles/django-docker/index.md

-Docker is a containerization platform that makes it possible to build, ship, and run distributed applications in controlled environments with defined rules.
+[Docker](https://docs.docker.com) is a containerization platform that makes it possible to build, ship, and run distributed applications in controlled environments with defined rules.

-### Prerequisite
+### Prerequisites
 1. [Python 3.6](https://www.python.org/downloads/) and above installed on your computer.
 2. Python package manager, [pip](https://pypi.org/project/pip/) installed on your computer.
 3. [Docker](https://docs.docker.com/docker-for-windows/install/) installed on your computer.